 My first time on the range my son and I put 200 rounds of Remington 22LR ammo through it for break in.
 This took a little longer than expected due to Ruger only providing one 10 round rotary magazine.

 The rifle loved the Wolf Match Target the center group represents the 5 shots fired.
-The bottom left group on the target represents CCI-SV, the top right group represent Remington all three groups provided decent accuracy at 50 yards.
+The bottom left group on the target represents CCI-SV, the top left group represent Remington all three groups provided decent accuracy at 50 yards.
 What amazed me most was the horrible performance of the Federal Blue Box (510).
-The top right group was the first shot with the Federal ammunition amazed at the shotgun like pattern.
-I fired a second group, bottom left of the same ammo, which yielded the same results.
+The top right group was the first shot with the Federal ammunition, amazed at the shotgun like pattern.
+I fired a second group, bottom right of the same ammo, which yielded the same results.
 Bottom line the Ruger 10/22 Takedown does not like Federal Blue Box (510) for some reason.

 My son and I really enjoyed the time on the range together but knew right away there were many more trips in our future with this gem of a rifle.
 The 10/22 Takedown exhibited better accuracy for me than many standard versions I have shot and this may have been due to the trigger when measured came right in at 4 pounds on the RCBS trigger gauge.
 This test was performed with 22LR snap gaps, though some manufacturers manuals do state it is ok to dry fire I come from the old school of never dry firing a rimfire.